Frequently Asked Questions¶

 What's the difference between gepa-ai/gepa and DSPy's GEPA?¶

 They are the same implementation.
 DSPy uses gepa-ai/gepa as a dependency.
-When possible, use GEPA through DSPy.
-For other frameworks or raw LLM calls, use GEPAAdapter from gepa-ai/gepa directly.
+For DSPy programs, use dspy.GEPA().
+For everything else (custom evaluators, code evolution, agent optimization), use optimize_anything from gepa-ai/gepa directly.

 Does GEPA have any external dependencies?¶